PanderMusubi/davical2abook/README.md

 Author is Pander Musubi <pander@users.sourceforge.net>

 ## Prerequisitsts

 Please install Python 3 support for PostgreSQL with:

     sudo apt-get install python3-psycopg2

+or

+    sudo pip3 install -U psycopg2

 Of course, have PostrgeSQL, DAViCal and SquirrelMail services running on the system.

 ## Usage